 The Board is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against targets, capital expenditure, quality matters and personnel related matters such as health and safety and environmental issues.
-Agendas, minutes, papers and reports of all meetings are currently being updated on the new College website: www.dumgal.ac.uk
+Agendas and minutes of all meetings are updated on the College website: www.dumgal.ac.uk

-Following the impact of the COVID-19 pandemic on Dumfries and Galloway College, the Board has continued to meet remotely to continue with the essential business of the Board.
+Following the impact of the COVID-19 pandemic on Dumfries and Galloway College, the Board Committee meetings have continued to be held remotely, with the Board of Management meetings resuming on a face to face basis.
 No changes have been made to the College's Governance Framework due to COVID-19, instead digital technology has been used to support continued operations, and electronic authorisation and approval processes have been implemented which mirror existing approval requirements and authorisation thresholds.